 The band delivered the debut of the musically complex original halfway through the first set of their performance at the old Philadephia sports arena.
 The song followed “Don’t Ease Me In”, and the audience erupted into massive applause of approval as the band started into the gradual introduction of the song, nearly drowning out Lesh’s singing by the time he reached the start of the first verse.
 Many Deadheads would agree that the band was on their last legs by this time, as decades of life on the road to go with Garcia’s deteriorating health took its toll on the quality of the Dead’s performances by the time 1995 rolled around.
 That didn’t stop the band from fully exploring the song to its utmost potential, however, as the addition of a new (old) song in the live arsenal must have triggered a sense of new creativity in some way.

-As Dead.net specifies, the song remained in the live repertoire throughout what would be their final year of touring leading up to Garcia’s death in August of that year, including the penultimate spot in the second set of their last-ever show at Chicago’s Soldier Field on July 9th.
+As Dead.net specifies, the song remained in the live repertoire throughout what would be their final year of touring leading up to Garcia’s death on August 9th, 1995, including the penultimate spot in the second set of their last-ever show at Chicago’s Soldier Field on July 9th.

 Revisit the band’s thrilling live debut of “Unbroken Chain” on March 19th, 1995 below.